Russian energy export revenues up 40% in May despite sanctions

-Russia’s revenue from energy exports in the first 100 days of the war amounted to €93bn, according to a study by CREA, and the EU remains the largest buyer of Russian gas and oil, even after the sixth package of sanctions was put in place that target energy.
+Russia’s revenue from energy exports in the first 100 days of the war amounted to €93bn, according to a study by the Helsinki-based Centre for Research on Energy and Clean Energy (CREA), and the EU remains the largest buyer of Russian gas and oil, even after the sixth package of sanctions was put in place that target energy.

-Despite the West’s push to phase out Russian energy imports and deprive the Kremlin of revenues to finance its war in Ukraine, the country’s export revenues were in fact up by almost 40% year on year in May, on the back of soaring global prices, data published by the Helsinki-based Centre for Research on Energy and Clean Energy (CREA) shows.
+Despite the West’s push to phase out Russian energy imports and deprive the Kremlin of revenues to finance its war in Ukraine, the country’s export revenues were in fact up by almost 40% year on year in May, on the back of soaring global prices, data published by CREA shows.

 The EU is making a concerted push to sever energy ties with Russia over its actions in Ukraine, having already introduced a ban on coal imports from the country and agreed an embargo of up to 90% of oil supplies by the end of the year.
 While reluctant to take similar steps regarding Russian gas, the European Commission is calling for member states to make drastic cuts to gas use and increase imports from alternative suppliers under the REpowerEU plan, which it says could result in a two-thirds reduction in Russian gas deliveries to the bloc by year-end.